Recording and Reporting Occupational Injuries and Illnesses

-Effective January 1, 2017, employers in states regulated by federal OSHA were required to electronically submit Log 300 records of injuries and illnesses.
-The electronic reporting requirements, along with the incorporation of an existing statutory prohibition on retaliating against employees for reporting work-related injuries or illnesses, were added to federal OSHA's recording and reporting regulations found in the Code of Federal Regulations, title 29, part 1904.
+Employers in states regulated by federal OSHA have been required to electronically submit certain records of occupational injuries and illnesses.
+The electronic submission requirements, along with the incorporation of an existing statutory prohibition on retaliating against employees for reporting work-related injuries or illnesses, were added to federal OSHA's recording and reporting regulations found in the Code of Federal Regulations, title 29, part 1904.

 On July 27, 2018, federal OSHA posted a "trade release” that it proposes to amend its recordkeeping regulation by rescinding the requirement for establishments with 250 or more employees to electronically submit information from OSHA Forms 300 (Log of Work-Related Injuries and Illnesses) and 301 (Injury and Illness Incident Report).
-These establishments will continue to be required to submit information from their Form 300A (Summary of Work-Related Injuries and Illnesses).
+These establishments will continue to be required to submit information from their Form 300A (Summary of Work-Related Injuries and Illnesses) covering the previous calendar year.
 For additional information and links, go to federal OSHA's trade release: https://www.osha.gov/news/newsreleases/trade/07272018.

 On October 18, 2018, Cal/OSHA issued an amended notice of proposed emergency action to amend sections 14300.35 and 14300.41 of title 8 of the California Code of Regulations.
 The purpose of the amendments is to conform California's recordkeeping requirements to the federal OSHA program.
 The proposed regulatory language and Finding of Emergency are posted at https://www.dir.ca.gov/dosh/doshreg/Recording-and-Reporting/

 On November 1, 2018, the Office of Administrative Law approved the emergency action.
 This means that the employers in California described below are now required to submit Form 300A data covering calendar year 2017 by December 31, 2018.
 These employers should follow the instructions posted at federal OSHA's ITA website: